Distance: 22 miles | Type: Out-and-Back | Time: 6 – 11 hours One-Way | Level: Hard

 Kalalau Beach Camping

-We were surprised how busy the beach seemed.
+We were surprised by how busy the beach seemed.
 I think a part of us hoped we’d feel marooned on a deserted island during our trip, but that’s not the reality.
-Kalalau Beach is a sought after backpacking destination, as it should be, with the number of permits constantly capped out.
+Kalalau Beach is a sought-after backpacking destination, as it should be, with the number of permits constantly capped out.

 What Gear to Pack

-It is crucial that you take some time planning your gear for the trip.
+It is crucial that you take some time to plan your gear for the trip.
 You don’t want to be five hours into the trail and realize you forgot something imperative.